 Japanese desserts (Wagashi) don’t always get enough attention in my dessert world.
 I’ve been slowly changing that and have been making them far more often.
 Most Japanese sweets aren’t as sugary as what we typically serve here in the US, although many of the Japanese desserts in this list have been tailored to our palates.

 You’ll find everything here from traditional Japanese desserts to Japanese pastries to Japanese pancakes!
-Most of them are incredibly simple to make and will make the perfect ending to any Japanese meal.
+Most of Japanese dessert recipes are incredibly simple to make and will make the perfect ending to any Japanese meal.

 - 1. Japanese Coffee Jelly